jenglish/ssptool/README.md

 ```

 Then point your web browser at localhost:3000

 Run `ssptool help` for more options.

 ## More info

-All documentation is on the [wiki] for now.
+Most documentation is on the [wiki] for now.

 ## Colophon